luiz826/realtime-anomaly-engine/README.md

 The project implements a modern "speed layer" architecture, handling data from initial ingestion to final insight.

-[Image of the real-time anomaly detection data pipeline]

 The data flows as follows:

 1.  **Producer (`run_producer.py`):** A Python script simulates e-commerce log events (clicks, errors) and pushes them into a **Kafka** topic.